oscarqjh/NTU_SC1015_Project/README.md

 #### 3.1 Logistic Regression
 Logistic Regression is a statistical model often used for classification.
 It estimates the probability of an event (dependent variable) based on a given dataset of independent variables[1].

 For this project, we will be using it to predict the outcome of a game (win/lose) based on "x kills obtained before y minutes".
-For the model based on "x kills obtained before 5 minutes" we are able to obtain a model with ~64% accuracy
+For the model based on "x kills obtained before 5 minutes" we are able to obtain a model with **~64%** accuracy.

 #### 3.2 Multi-Variated Decision Tree
 A decision tree is a non-parametric supervised learning algorithm utilised for classification and regression tasks.
-Multi Variated Decision Tree models are a type of classification model that is based on multiple variables[2]
+Multi Variated Decision Tree models are a type of classification model that is based on multiple variables[2].

 #### 3.3 Random Forest
 Random Forest is a commonly used machine learning algorithm which combines the output of multiple decision trees to reach a single result[3].